 Free Cheek Photos with Scale

 Additional photos below with metric scale.
 Interesting was how bright the specimen was when first freed.
 It looked like brand new plastic or glass.
-Upon interaction with oxygen and the environment, suspect it gets duller.
-This happens often with fossilized remains locally where a portion of the shell or exoskeleton are preserved, locked in rock.
+Upon interaction with oxygen and the environment, I suspect it gets duller.
+This happens often with fossilized remains locally where a portion of the shell or exoskeleton is preserved, locked in rock.